Aspen Logo

 A place for Hero’s at Aspen Mountain

-With its opening in December of 2023, this new section of terrain called marked the largest capital improvement to Aspen Mountain since the Silver Queen Gondola started running in 1986.
+With its opening in December of 2023, this new section of terrain called Hero's, marked the largest capital improvement to Aspen Mountain since the Silver Queen Gondola started running in 1986.
 Featuring 153 acres of skiing and riding—as well as a new high-speed quad to access it all—Hero’s brought some of the mountain’s most fabled glades and steeps in bounds.
 In a salute to the mountain’s history, many of Hero’s trails were named after the legendary figures who helped forge the first 77 years of Aspen Mountain’s story.

 Aspen One